shiiijo/Socio/README.md

 ## Web app features

-1. web app is supported with database supported
+1. web app is supported with database
 2. Database used is ```Mongodb```
 3. Users can register themselves, and data will be persisted using a database connection
 4. User can log in using authenticated details